cr/hx870/README.md

 Here's my collection of experimental Python code and reverse engineering notes for hacking the Standard Horizon HX-style maritime radios by Yaesu.
-Currently supported are the *HX870* and *HX890* model series.
+Currently supported are the **HX870**, **HX890**, and **GX1400** model series.

+Radios with a USB port (like HX870 and HX890) are automatically detected when connected.
+By contrast, the GX1400 is connected to a RS-232 style serial port, which must be manually selected with the `--tty` and `--model` CLI options.
+The GX1400 connector wiring is as follows:

+* `RxD`: accessory cable white
+* `TxD`: accessory cable yellow
+* `GND`: accessory cable green + speaker cable shield

 The code also works on FT750-style aviation radios, which share the same hardware platform, to some degree as well, but that functionality is not exposed on the command line frontend, yet.